 Over the years the nursery where the old glasshouses were located has been steadily growing.
 The structures erected in this area are briefly described below.

-It is useful to look at the situation from the early 1900's when construction started, up to the 1950's when the structures we know but replaced in 2010 were erected.
-Fortunately two photographs from around 1912 and 1920 give an indication of that had been erected in the earliest years, with an edited image showing what was in use around 1930.
-No 1 on this edited photo is the first begonia house.
-It was extended (No 2) in 1922.
-No 3 was donated by former Board member Walter Mantel in 1906, and which was also probably used to house part of the begonia collection.
-No 4 is the original Glen glasshouse erected on a Kew design in 1912, with significant extensions in 1928 (5 and 6).
-No 6 is the part which became known later as the No 4 glasshouse.
+It is useful to look at the situation from the early 1900's when construction started, up to the 1950's when the structures we know but replaced in 2010 were erected, other than No 4 glasshouse which was erected during this earlier period.
+Fortunately photographs from 1912 and 1920 give some indication of that had been erected in the earliest years.
+No 1 appears to have been the first begonia house.
+The purchase of glass for a glasshouse was authorised in 1898, but which may not have been erected until 1904, although this may have been a separate structure.
+It was extended (No 2) in 1915, and again in 1922.
+No 3 was donated by former Board member Walter Mantell in 1906, and which was also probably used to house part of the begonia collection.
+No 4 is the original Glen glasshouse erected on a Kew design in 1912, with significant extensions in 1928, in a "T" configuration, as shown in the top image on page 26.
+This extension was later known as the No 4 glasshouse, although was at the time called the No 5.
+This significant extension enabled the begonia collection to be housed under vastly improved conditions – see image of begonia house 1944 for interior view.
+The completion of the 1928 development met the garden needs for a number of years until the 'modern' glasshouses were erected from the early 1950's, leading to the progressive demolition of the first series of buildings, the last (No 4).demolished in 2010.
+Additionally, in 1915 a 12 X 20 yard standing out area was also developed to provide an extra growing area by the glass houses.
 This significant extension enabled the begonia collection to be housed under vastly improved conditions – see image of begonia house 1944 for interior view.
 The completion of the 1928 development met the garden needs for a number of years until the 'modern' glasshouses were erected from the early 1950's, leading to the progressive demolition of the first series of buildings, the last (No 6 in the photo, known later as No 4). demolished in 2010.

 In 1915 a 12 X 20 yard standing out area for holding plants was also developed to provide an extra growing area by the glasshouses.
 A bulb store used to be in the nursery, against the bank and next to the then-Director’s garage, but both were removed to allow improved access to the other nursery buildings.
 The bulb store was eventually moved to one of the old stables where it remains to this day.